classroomgms/GamesHub/README.md

 - Open Source!
 So you can create your own Unblocked Games!

 ## Notes
-- This project use github.io, itch.io, and gamenora games.
+- This project use github.io, itch.io, miniplay, and gamenora games.
 - some games might not work, If the game say to use itch.io or some sort, I will either delete it or change to a new provider.

 ## Disclaimer